junxit/us-congress-bills-113/metadata.md

 - 2014-06-24 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5664-5665)
 - 2014-06-24 — The previous question was ordered pursuant to the rule. (consideration: CR H5663)
 - 2014-06-24 — UNFINISHED BUSINESS - The Chair announced that, pursuant to clause 6 of Rule XVIII, the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2014-06-25 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.